josephw1805/musictube/README.md

 ## PART 31 Populating playlists ☕

-- Create PlaylistAddModal component
+- Create PlaylistAddModal component ✅
-- Create "getManyForVideo" playlist procedure
+- Create "getManyForVideo" playlist procedure ✅
-- Create add and remove procedures for playlists
+- Create add and remove procedures for playlists ✅

+## PART 32 Individual playlist 🍿

+- Create "getVideos" procedure to load custom playlist's videos
+- Build custom playlist page
+- Add ability to delete a playlist
+- Add ability to remove a video from a playlist

 ## Deploy on Vercel